OwenTourlamain/ACE/README.md

 - Remaining files:
   Created solely by the author

-Licencing
-The author withholds all permissions for use, modification and redistribution of this work.
+Licencing: The author withholds all permissions for use, modification and redistribution of this work.